remusao/tldts/README.md

 ## Single purpose methods

-These methods are shorthands if you want to retrieve only a single value
+These methods are shorthands if you want to retrieve only a single value.

 ### tldExists()